Our Commitment to Clean Energy

 EV charging station funds secured through CALeVIP and 3CE

 As a major agricultural engine in the Monterey Bay, Dole is constantly exploring opportunities to help reduce costs and create better end products for our customers.
 Central Coast Community Energy delivered on its promise for clean and renewable electricity and its customer savings which Dole greatly benefited at over $50,000 in bill savings this year.”

 If you have questions, you’re not alone.

-Resources such as wind, solar and geothermal which do not produce greenhouse gases and naturally regenerate are considered clean and renewable.
+Resources such as wind, solar and geothermal which produce little to zero greenhouse gases and naturally regenerate are considered clean and renewable.
 3CE currently supports clean energy from sources such as solar, wind, geothermal, large-hydro, and biomass and has adopted a new pathway to 100% clean and renewable by 2030 with a milestone to reach of 60% clean and renewable by 2025.

 Yes.
-In addition to providing clean energy at a lower cost, 3CE customers are able to take advantage of the same discounts offered by the investor-owned utility and the State of California (CARE, FERA, LIHEAP, Medical Baseline), as well as your utility provider’s employee and retiree discounts.
+In addition to 3CE’s rate benefits and local energy programs, 3CE customers are able to take advantage of the same discounts offered by the investor-owned utility and the State of California (CARE, FERA, LIHEAP, Medical Baseline), as well as your utility provider’s employee and retiree discounts.
 3CE strives to make electric generation charges affordable to all, regardless of income.
 There is no need to reapply with Central Coast Community Energy.
 New CARE, FERA and Medical Baseline enrollments or renewals will still be done through your utility provider’s customer service center or website.